Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 iPhone XS Max

-It is crazy to think we have reached the point where even professional photographers choose to use their iPhones as their preferred shooting method.
+It is wild to think we have reached the point where even professional photographers choose to use their iPhones as their preferred shooting method.

-However, that spells out how good this iPhone’s camera hardware and corresponding software is.
+However, that spells out how good this iPhone's camera hardware and corresponding software are.

-The advantage of using your phone as your primary travel camera is one less device to hassle with while you are on the move.
+The advantage of using your phone as your primary travel camera is that you have one less device to hassle with while you are on the move.

 The iPhone XS Max brings a whole new tier of smartphone photography.
-The truth is that the XS Max allows for professional-grade smartphone photography.
+The truth is, the XS Max enables professional-grade smartphone photography.

-Apple has a long line of leading smartphone camera technology that has led the industry for years.
+Apple has a long history of leading smartphone camera technology, having led the industry for years.

 If you can't afford the iPhone XS Max, perhaps an older iPhone (either refurbished or not) would be within your budget.